 I am not sufficiently well informed about the totality of Pearl’s work to understand it in depth, and certainly not well enough to explain it cogently to others.
 Those interested may consult original material and other sources of explanation of this inchoate field.

-However, I think I have grasped enough to suggest that a better trial methodology can be accomplished by doing (for instance) a course of ECT where some of the initial treatments are inactive, or differently active, treatments — there are various ways of doing this — and using that ‘Do’ operator to establish that the timing of the changes and improvement subsequent upon treatment varies accordingly.
-This is a powerful methodology; it should be possible to harness Pearl’s techniques in such a scenario and thereby design better trials that avoid the ethical conundrums that are perceived.
+However, I think I have grasped enough to suggest that a better trial methodology can be accomplished by doing (for instance) a trial of ECT that manipulates Pearl’s ‘Do operator’.
+For instance, where some of the initial treatments are inactive, or differently active, treatments — there are various ways of doing that — and using that ‘Do operator’ to establish that the timing of the changes and improvement subsequent upon treatment varies accordingly.
+An attempt has been made recently to consolidate the cause-and-effect relationship with a ‘dose-effect’ study using EEG parameters .
+This is a powerful methodology; it should be possible to harness Pearl’s techniques in such a scenario and thereby design better trials that minimise or avoid the ethical conundrums that are perceived.

 This is close to what has already been done in ‘observational’ studies (and good clinical practice) and is what makes those clinicians who are good scientific observers confident that ECT works.